Clerks III: Cast

-Additionally, Fred Armisen, Sarah Michelle Gellar, Freddie Prinze Jr., Melissa Benoist, Chris Wood, Anthony Michael Hall, Danny Trejo, Ralph Garman, and Impractical Jokers Brian Quinn, Sal Vulcano, James Murray, and Joe Gatto all appear as actors auditioning for Inconvenience.
+Additionally, Fred Armisen, Sarah Michelle Gellar, Freddie Prinze Jr., Bobby Moynihan, Melissa Benoist, Chris Wood, Anthony Michael Hall, Danny Trejo, Ralph Garman, and Impractical Jokers Brian Quinn, Sal Vulcano, James Murray, and Joe Gatto all appear as actors auditioning for Inconvenience.
 Various customers from the original Clerks reprise their roles for Inconvenience.
 Other View Askew alumni cameos include John Willyung reprising his role as Cohee Lundin from Chasing Amy, as well as Scott Mosier and Ethan Suplee each reprising their role of Willam Black from Clerks and Mallrats.
-Smith's mother Grace, who played the Milk Maid in previous Clerks films, appears as an auditioner who declares to whoever wrote the screenplay that their mother should be ashamed of them.
+Smith's mother Grace, who played the Milk Maid in previous Clerks films, appears as an auditioner who is offended by the screenplay and declares the screenwriter's mother should be ashamed of them.
+Jake Richardson also appears as an auditioner, having previously played one of Jay and Silent Bob's customers alongside Suplee in Clerks II.